Rays beat Astros 5-2, move within 1 victory of World Series

 Rays: Kiermaier exited with a bruised left hand after getting hit by the pitch in the sixth.
 X-rays were negative.

-“Try to be hockey tough in these kind of situations, but we'll see how my recovery process goes,” Kiermaier said.
+“Try to be hockey tough in these kind of situations, but we'll see how my recovery process goes,” he said.

 UP NEXT